-Demographic change, natural resource scarcity and climate change are posing major challenges for the future of our planet.
+Demographic evolution, natural resource scarcity and climate change are major challenges to the future of our planet.

-In Switzerland and elsewhere, issues such as infrastructure upkeep and renewal, rapid urbanization, energy-intensive lifestyles and the threat of ecosystem collapse need to be addressed holistically, factoring in societal and technological considerations.
+In Switzerland and beyond, issues such as infrastructure upkeep and renewal, rapid urbanization, energy-intensive lifestyles, and the threat of ecosystem collapse ask for holistic considerations.

-With combined expertise in architecture, civil engineering and environmental engineering, ENAC has a unique capability – and indeed a responsibility – to put forward a vision for the future, and to develop innovative, inclusive solutions to make it happen.
+With joint expertise in architecture, civil engineering and environmental sciences and engineering, ENAC has a unique capability and a responsibility presenting visions and developing solutions for the future.

 1. Climate change: